Olivia Attwood withdraws from I’m A Celebrity after one day in the jungle

 Olivia Attwood has withdrawn from I’m A Celebrity… Get Me Out Of Here! on medical grounds, after just one day in the jungle.

-ITV said the former Love Island contestant, 31, had been told by the programme’s medical team that it was not safe for her to return to camp.
+ITV said the 31-year-old former Love Island contestant has been told by the programme’s medical team that it is not safe for her to return to camp.

 Attwood becomes the first contestant to leave the show, which launched on Sunday night to an average audience of 9.1 million, according to overnight ratings from ITV.